codatio/codat-docs/docs/integrations/accounting/sage50/sage-50-requirements.md

 ## Supported versions

-Codat supports the following variations:
+Codat supports the following variation of Sage 50:

 - Sage 50 and Sage 50 cloud (Sage 50c)
 - Versions 26, 27, 28, 29 and 30
 - Standard and Professional plans